kofiol/kofiol/README.md

 ## Which programming languages I know or learning?

 ### Python:
-*My first language.
-I can make Discord/Telegram bots, some simple backend/database related stuff and 2D games*
+1. *My first language.
+I can make Discord/Telegram bots, some simple backend/database related stuff, HTTP and API requests, and 2D games*
 ### JavaScript ( + HTML and CSS)
-*I mastered HTML and CSS in the last few month, and JavaScript is the language i am learning actively right now.*
+2. *I mastered HTML and CSS in the last few month, and JavaScript is the language I am learning actively right now.*

+I am planning to learn **Golang** and **C++** or **C#** in the future.

+## Which human languages do I know?

+1.  *English (C1)*
+2.  *Russian (Fluent)*
+3.  *Ukrainian (Fluent)*
+4.  *French (A2)*

 ## Which tools I am familiar with and use?

-*Debian-based Linux distributions: I am pretty familiar with Ubuntu, Linux Mint, Kali LInux, Debain 12 and Raspberry Pi OS, which are all based on Debian.
+1. **Linux:** *I am pretty familiar with Ubuntu, Linux Mint, Kali LInux, Debain 12 and Raspberry Pi OS, which are all based on Debian.
 I also have a Raspberry Pi, and I made some cool projects with it!
-I am also starting to get familiar with Arch Linux*
+By the way, I am also starting to get familiar with Arch Linux*

-## Which human languages do I know?

-* *English (C1)*
-* *Russian (Fluent)*
-* *Ukrainian (Fluent)*
-* *French (A2*
+2. **AI's:** *I am using different neural networks since 2022 and I could I am very experienced in it.
+ChatGPT, Claude AI, Gemini by Google, Perplexity, Llama, Mistral AI, MidJourney, SDXL, Dalle 2/3, and a countless amount of AIs I mastered through the past years.*
+3. **Cryptocurrencies and blockchain**
+4. **Penenetration testing and ethical (or not) hacking**